retgits/acme-serverless-cart/README.md

 ### Seeding Amazon DynamoDB

-To start your journey off with random data in the Order table, you can use [`seed-dynamodb`](./cmd/seed-dynamodb).
+To start your journey off with random data in the Cart table, you can use [`seed-dynamodb`](./cmd/seed-dynamodb).
 Running that program will add the default generated data (in [data.json](./cmd/seed-dynamodb/data.json)) into Amazon DynamoDB.
 To generate your own data, you can use [Mockaroo](https://www.mockaroo.com/) and import the [schema.json](./cmd/seed-dynamodb/schema.json) to start off.

 ## Using Amazon API Gateway